BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

 4. GBIF Data Portal exports

-The new version of the GBIF Data Portal (to be released later this year) will allow users to export searched occurrences as a zip file.
+The new version of the GBIF Data Portal allow users to export searched occurrences as a zip file.
 The file format is actually a slightly augmented version of `Darwin Core Archive`_ (see :doc:`gbif_results`) that can also be read with this library in two different ways:

 - As a standard DwC-A file (see example above).
 In this case you won't have access to the additional, non-standard features.
 - Via the specific ``GBIFResultsReader``, see example below:

 .. code:: python